Stephan-Hydra/HydraWebGenerator/README.md

 # How to use

-To start the server, run:
+To compile, minify and uglify the files from src to dist and start the server, run:

 ```bash
 gulp serve
 ```
-This compile and minify the files from src to dist

-To start the server in debug modus, run:
+To bind all *.js and *.scss files in the debug.html, without minify and uglify to help you to debug, and start the server in debug modus, run:

 ```bash
 gulp serve:debug
 ```
-This bind all *.js and *.scss files in the debug.html, without minify and uglify to help you to debug
+This